Saffron Dynamo F.C.: History

 The club was founded in 1963 by a group of friends playing friendly matches on Saffron Lane Recreation Field (hence the name).
-One of the original men was Bob King who is still with the club to this day and is now the treasurer/secretary.
+One of the original men was Bob King who is still with the club to this day and is now the treasurer.

-In 1976 the club moved to Cambridge Road where they initially rented a pitch from Wellington Vics.
-With the demise of the Vics in 1984 the ground was purchased by SDFC.
+In 1976, the club moved to Cambridge Road where they initially rented a pitch from Wellington Vics.
+With the demise of the Vics in 1984, the ground was purchased by SDFC.

-In 1994 SDFC joined the Leicestershire Senior League and over time had steadily built up its youth teams, now operating all the way from U5's to U18's.
+In 1994, SDFC joined the Leicestershire Senior League and over time had steadily built up its youth teams, now operating all the way from U5's to U18's.

-In 2011 the club secured funding to build a new clubhouse.
+In 2011, the club secured funding to build a new clubhouse.
 More recently a 7v7 state of the art 3G pitch has been installed and the first team secured promotion to the United Counties League having finished runners up in the Leicestershire Senior League in the 2018/19 season.

+The club was moved laterally to the Midland Football League Division 1 for the 2024-25 season where they remain until present.

+Ladies Side

+Saffron Dynamo Ladies first senior side was formed for the 2018-19 season entering into the Leicestershire Womens and Girls Foootball League.
+They have continued to compete in the league with multiple promotions and relegations between Division 1 and 2.
+Ahead of the 2026-27 season they were accepted into the 2026-27 Womens FA Cup, becoming the first senior side at the club to play in the FA Cup.